GST/HST Information for Charities

 Direct deposit

-Direct deposit is a fast, convenient, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
-For more information and ways to enrol, go to Direct deposit.
+Direct deposit is a fast, convenient, and secure way to receive your CRA payments directly in your account at a financial institution in Canada.
+For more information and ways to enrol, go to Direct deposit - Canada Revenue Agency or contact your financial institution.

 Forms and publications

-The CRA encourages electronic filing of your return.
-If you need a paper version of our forms and publications, go to GST/HST-related forms and publications or call 1-800-959-5525.
+The CRA encourages you to file your return electronically.
+If you need a paper version of the CRA's forms and publications, go to GST/HST-related forms and publications or call 1-800-959-5525.

 Teletypewriter (TTY) users